Campaign for Grade Level Reading

 We believe every young person should have access to the tools and resources they require in order to embark on their journey of school success, regardless of financial barriers.

 United Way Regina serves as the backbone for Regina’s 3rd Grade Reading Collective Impact Initiative.
 With help from many partners, we combined local research and data with community expertise to create Regina’s Community Solutions Action Plan.
 This Plan is designed to guide our efforts in ensuring more low-income children have opportunities for early school success.

 United Way Regina is committed to moving the needle on early childhood literacy rates.
-In order to achieve results, we will bring together a total of 12 community schools and community partners over the next 3 years to focus on four key areas: school readiness, access to books, chronic absence, and summer learning loss.
+In order to achieve results, we have brought together a total of 12 community schools and numerous community partners to focus on four key areas: school readiness, access to books, chronic absence, and summer learning loss.

-Over the course of the next 3 years, we will infuse 4 schools a year with literacy programs and initiatives to help achieve greater student success.
+Over the last 3 year we have infused 12 schools with literacy programs and initiatives to help achieve greater student success.